don-han/website/content/articles/2015-05-18_make-a-website-with-github-pages-and-pelican.md

-﻿Title: [HOW-TO] Make a website with GitHub Pages and Pelican
+﻿Title: [how-to] Make a website with GitHub Pages and Pelican
 Date: 2015-5-18
 Tags: how-to, web-dev